astralfrontier/peppermile.org/src/grand-adventure.md

 **players should honor the intent of their fellow players' words**.
 Here's some examples of this principle in action.

+If a player tells the MC that her character has a Word called "Befriend", that clearly signals the sort of actions she wants her PC to take.
+The MC shouldn't interpret that as "Intimidate" or "Provoke".
+Likewise, if the MC says that a creature is "forbidding" or "dangerous", only truly heroic action can justify using an action like "Befriend" to overcome that creature.

 If the MC tells you that your character steps into a "mysterious temple", what do you imagine?
 Perhaps soft lighting coming through a stained glass window,